MattJOlson/freebsd-install-notes/miskatonic-install.md

 against my custom `us.iso-swap.kbd` shows no diffs outside the first line version tag. as far as I can tell from `rc.conf(5)` the syntax from the 2015 blog post still applies. wonder if this config file is getting superseded by something else, or if a cache needs to be updated.
 (I don't see a second copy of the "United States" keymap in `kbdmap(1)`'s menu.)

 well, let's try setting `keyboard=us.pc-ctrl` and rebooting

 yey!
-I mean, either that worked, or whatever `kbdmap(1)` did persisted somewhere else. either way, my keyboard is now levelled up in utility.
+I mean, either that worked, or whatever `kbdmap(1)` did persisted somewhere else. either way, my keyboard is now levelled up in utility.o

+### some packages

+okay, let's make this a bit nicer. start with an MOTD revision - wait, this brings up memories of a blog post where someone tried "just editing `/etc/motd` and it didn't work, so this'll be fun. actually let's wait until I have a working `su` first.

+feels ironic to have to `su root` to install `sudo` but here we are. here's hoping I don't spend a lot of time hand-configuring machines, it's 2019 for god's sake.

+[x] `sudo`

+oh right, sudoers.
+I'd half hoped that wheel group users would be added by default. and lol, I keep getting errors because it's trying to "report the incident" via sendmail. anyway, `visudo` as root and uncommenting the line that starts with `%wheel` did the job. and now I'm installing vim, which also installs ruby?!
+I love the unix philosophy.

+[x] `vim`

+okay, now I have a vim installation without my favourite vim files.
+I've fretted occasionally that I don't have any dotfiles in version control, probably I should set that up at some point. so let's install git and create a dotfiles repo.

+[x] `git`

+(well, maybe we'll do the dotfiles repo thing later.)

+[x] `bash`